 The report CM-23-19 was approved at the Council meeting on November 18, 2019 regarding establishment of this tax in Burlington.

-Table report CM-23-19 regarding establishment of a Municipal Accommodation Tax in Burlington and report back to Committee in early 2020 to provide recommendations related to implementation and the associated by-law.
+Table report CM-23-19 regarding establishment of a Municipal Accommodation Tax in Burlington and report back to Committee to provide recommendations related to implementation and the associated by-law.

-Options 2 & 3 outlined in the appendix of this report will be investigated and a more detailed report will be presented in early 2020.
+Options 2 & 3 outlined in the appendix of this report will be investigated and a more detailed report will be presented in March 2020.

-Extensive stakeholder consultation will take place to determine how these additional funds are best utilized to increase visitation and economic impact of tourism to the city.
+A stakeholder consultation session was held on January 16 to determine how these additional funds are best utilized to increase visitation and economic impact of tourism to the city.
 More details will be provided once the report is finalized.

 - In 2017 the Province enacted legislation to permit single-tier and lower-tier municipalities the ability to implement a Municipal Accommodation Tax (MAT) on transient accommodations (less than 30 days).